fsvreddit/toolboxnotesxfer/README.md

 ## Change History

-### v1.0.3
+### Next Version

 * Transfer older notes first, so that they appear in the right order
-* More reliable job resume logic in case scheduler jobs get "lost"
 * Send post-transfer modmail to inbox, not Mod Discussions
+* Use more reliable method of pacing note transfers

 ### v1.0.1